Code examples / Natural Language Processing / Large-scale multi-label text classification

 We would like to thank Matt Watson for helping us tackle the multi-label binarization part and inverse-transforming the processed labels to the original form.

-Thanks Cingis Kratochvil for suggesting and extending this code example by the binary accuracy.
+Thanks to Cingis Kratochvil for suggesting and extending this code example by introducing binary accuracy as the evaluation metric.